Take The Long Way

 Lyrics & Meaning

 The title and central lyric—“I always take the long way / Leads me back to you”—celebrates the scenic route over efficiency.
-Following immediately after “Never Destination,” the sequencing makes the philosophical point doubly clear: if arrival matters, it’s the journey that gives it meaning.
+Following immediately after “Never Destination,” the sequencing makes the philosophical point clear: if the destination matters, it’s the journey that gives it meaning.

 Composition & Production